 - Meet New York State Education Department's economic eligibility criteria

-In order to be eligible for AOP, applicants must:
+In order to be eligible for AOP, applicants:

-- Demonstrate a need for additional academic and/or financial support
+- Must demonstrate a need for additional academic and/or financial support

-Use the following chart to determine financial eligibility for HEOP students first entering college on or after July 1, 2013.
+Use the following chart to determine financial eligibility for AOP/HEOP students first entering college on or after July 1, 2016.

 The income guidelines noted above do not apply if a student falls into one of the following categories: